-Orange County Workforce Innovation High School recruits and employs qualified credentialed teachers who meet all credential
+Orange County Workforce Innovation High School recruits and employs qualified credentialed teachers who meet all credential requirements in accordance with State of California guidelines.
+This chart displays information about teacher credentials at the school.

 Note: As an independent charter school, the school's program, resources, and administration are run independently from the sponsoring district, so there is no district data to report for comparison in this section.